Training

 Better training, safer riding

 The human factor is one of the most critical factors in accidents involving motorcycles.
-For this reason, the motorcycle industry is supporting life-long rider training for new and experienced motorcyclists, including pre-licencing and voluntary post-licensing training schemes.
+For this reason, the motorcycle industry is supporting life-long rider training for new and experienced motorcyclists, including pre-licence and voluntary post-licence training schemes.

 Pre-licence training provides the basic skills and awareness needed for novice riders to use their vehicles safely on the road.
 Subsequently, advanced post-licence courses offer riders additional opportunities to increase their proficiency and safety as well as practice their hazard perception and risk awareness skills.